Donut County: Plot

 Human Mira works for her friend BK, a raccoon, at the local donut shop in Donut County.
 She finds BK more interested in a new mobile app, trying to earn enough points for a quadcopter drone, which he does by scheduling the delivery of donuts to the residents of Donut County.
-However, Mira discovers that these aren't donuts being sent by the app, but actual holes which have been consuming the homes and residents of the place.
+However, Mira discovers that it's not donuts being sent by the app, but actual holes that have been consuming the homes and residents of Donut County.

 BK refuses to acknowledge he did anything wrong, and when he receives his quadcopter, Mira purposely destroys it and then orders a donut to the shop, swallowing it up as well.
-They join the other residents trapped underground, and they all try to reason with BK of what he did was wrong.
-They come to learn that this was part of the plan of BK's boss, the Trash King - to acquire more trash, the Trash King and other raccoons developed the app to swallow all the trash it could find, ignoring the whims of the people that lived there.
+They join the other residents trapped underground, and they all try to reason with BK that what he did was wrong.
+They come to learn that this was part of the plan of BK's boss, the Trash King — to acquire more trash.
+The Trash King and other raccoons developed the app to swallow all the trash they could find, ignoring the whims of the people that lived there.

 Mira and BK launch a mission to stop the Trash King.
 As Mira uses a hole to wreak havoc within the raccoon's facilities, BK tries to convince the Trash King to stop what he is doing.
 The Trash King tempts BK with a lucrative position, while sending a giant quadcopter to fight off Mira.
 BK rejects the offer and races out to help hack the quadcopter and destroy it, destroying the raccoons' facilities as well.
 BK agrees to help return all the people of Donut County back to the surface.